oldstreetloft/Gli_Cloudflared/README.md

 Set split tunnel in Cloudflare Zero Trust portal under Settings -> Warp App
 ```

+## About Cloudflare Tunnels
+Cloudflare Tunnel provides you with a secure way to connect your resources to Cloudflare without a publicly routable IP address.
+With Tunnel, you do not send traffic to an external IP — instead, a lightweight daemon in your infrastructure [(cloudflared)](https://github.com/cloudflare/cloudflared) creates outbound-only connections to Cloudflare’s global network.
+Cloudflare Tunnel can connect HTTP web servers, SSH servers, remote desktops, and other protocols safely to Cloudflare.
+This way, your origins can serve traffic through Cloudflare without being vulnerable to attacks that bypass Cloudflare.

 ## License:
 This script is licensed under the GPLv3 License.
 See the LICENSE file for more information.